Table of contents

 There are a handful of synagogues in the Jewish quarter, but none are as ancient as the Old-New synagogue, previously known as the Great synagogue.
 It has been around since the 13th century.
 Pinkas Synagogue, which is equally famous, is the second oldest in Prague.
 Now, it is home to a memorial for the lives lost during the Holocaust.
 Listing the names of 78,000 individuals, this epitaph is said to be the longest in the world.

 Thankfully, many rare artifacts have survived over the years.
-Today, the museum has its own gallery, library and educational center.
+Today, the Jewish museum, Prague has its own gallery, library and educational center.
 It welcomes many exhibitions—from temporary to travelling collections.
 It also hosts numerous cultural and educational events.

-Another remarkable site you’ll find in the quarter is the Old Jewish Cemetery.
+Another remarkable site you’ll find in the Quarter is the Old Jewish Cemetery, Prague.
 With about 10,000 gravestones, some dating back to the 15th century, it is one of the most important Jewish landmarks in Prague.
 Significant figures in the Jewish Community were laid to rest here, including Loew ben Bezalell, commonly known as Rabbi Loew.
 According to legend, he created the Golem of Prague.
+A Jewish Quarter walking tour in Prague of the Old Jewish Cemetery is highly recommended if you intend to make the most out of your visit to Prague.

 Josefov is the birth place of Franz Kafka, who authored The Metamorphosis and The Castle.
 His lived on the corner of Kaprova and Maiselova street before his family transferred to Wenceslas Square.